ALTIBASE/Documents/Manuals/Altibase_7.1/eng/CLI User's Manual.md

 # 3. LOB Interface

-This chapter describes functions and data types that can be used for handling LOB data.
+This chapter describes how CLI processes LOB data, and functions and data types that can be used for handling LOB data.

-### LOB 데이터 처리 방식
+### How to Process LOB Data

-Altibase는 CLI에서 LOB데이터를 처리하기위해 LOB 위치 입력기(LOB Locator)를 이용한다.
-LOB 데이터에 대응되는 고유값으로 Altibase 서버의 내부 자료구조이다.
-LOB 데이터를 연산하기 위해서는 먼저 LOB Locator를 획득해야 하며, 이를 통해 LOB 데이터를 읽거나 쓸 수 있다.
-LOB Locator는 MVCC와 관련하여 특정 시점의 LOB 데이터를 가리키기 때문에, LOB Locator를 발생시킨 트랜잭션과 생명주기를 같이하며, 그 트랜잭션에 종속된다.
+Altibase uses a LOB Locator in the CLI to handle LOB data processing.
+The LOB Locator is an internal data structure of the Altibase server corresponding to a unique value for LOB data.
+To perform operations on LOB data, the LOB Locator should be obtained first, which allows users to read from or write to the LOB data.
+Since the LOB Locator points to LOB data at a specific point in time with respect to MVCC, it is bound to the transaction that generated it and shares its lifecycle.

-#### 자동 커밋 모드 해제
+#### Disabling Auto-Commit Mode

-LOB 위치 입력기는 트랜잭션에 종속적이기 때문에 **CLI에서 LOB 위치 입력기를 이용하여 LOB 데이터를 처리하려면 반드시 자동 커밋 모드를 해제해야 한다.**
+Because LOB Locators are transaction-bound, **when using LOB Locators in the CLI to handle LOB data, it is essential to disable auto-commit mode.**

-자동 커밋 모드를 해제하면 LOB 위치 입력기를 얻어오는 CLI 함수와 LOB 데이터를 읽고 쓰는 CLI 함수는 하나의 트랜잭션에서 개별 작업이 되어 LOB 위치 입력기를 공유할 수 있다. 반면, 자동 커밋 모드에서는 각각의 개별 트랜잭션으로 동작하기 때문에 두 트랜잭션 간에 LOB 위치 입력기를 공유할 수 없다.
+Disabling auto-commit mode allows CLI functions for obtaining LOB Locators and for reading and writing LOB data to operate as individual tasks within a single transaction, enabling sharing of the LOB Locator.
+Conversely, in auto-commit mode, each CLI function operates within its own individual transaction, preventing sharing of the LOB Locator between two transactions.

-> **LOB 위치 입력기를 이용한 트랜잭션 커밋 시 주의사항**
+> **Considerations When Committing Transactions Using LOB Locators**

-1. 자동 커밋 해제 모드에서 LOB 데이터를 읽고 쓰는 CLI 함수 수행 중 예상치 못한 에러가 발생하면, 내부적으로 초기화된 데이터가 남아 있을 수 있어 **반드시 트랜잭션을 롤백해야 한다.**
+1. In NON-AUTOCOMMIT mode, if an unexpected error occurs during CLI functions for reading from or writing to LOB data, it is essential to **rollback the transaction** to ensure that internally initialized data is cleared.
-2. NOT NULL 제약이 있는 LOB 타입 컬럼에 NULL 값을 INSERT 혹은 UPDATE 수행하면 [Unable to insert (or update) NULL into NOT NULL column.] 에러가 발생한다. 이 경우 초기화된 데이터가 남아 있어 **반드시 트랜잭션을 롤백해야 한다.**
+2. Attempting to INSERT or UPDATE the NULL value into a LOB type column with NOT NULL constraint will result in the error message [Unable to insert (or update) NULL into NOT NULL column.].
+In this case, it is essential to **rollback the transaction** as internally initialized data may persist.

-#### LOB 위치 입력기 얻기
+#### Obtaining LOB Locator

-LOB 위치 입력기는 아래의 CLI 함수들을 실행할 때 얻는다.
+LOB Locator is obtained when executing the following CLI functions:

 - SQLBindCol / SQLFetch

 - SQLBindParameter / SQLExecute

-  > ⚠️ SQLExecute 함수는 INSERT와 UPDATE 문을 실행할 때 LOB 데이터를 널로 초기화한다.
+  > ⚠️ The SQLExecute function initializes LOB data to null when executing INSERT and UPDATE statements.

-#### LOB 데이터 읽고 쓰기
+#### Reading and Writing LOB Data

-LOB 위치 입력기를 얻은 후에 이것을 이용하여 LOB 데이터를 읽거나 쓸 수 있다. 관련 CLI 함수는 아래와 같다.
+After obtaining a LOB Locator, users can use it to read from or write to LOB data.
+The relevant CLI functions are as follows:

 - SQLBindFileToParam
 - SQLGetLob